jshardy/8080-Emulator/README.md

 Professor: Calvin Caldwell<br>
 Author: Joshua Hardy<br>

-Emulator functionally plays Space Invaders without sound.
+Emulator functionally plays Space Invaders with Sound

 This is one of my first large projects.
 I chose the 8080 emulator because I wanted to show the depth of my knowledge gained from school, from the basic bit banging to higher level OOP concepts.